ENCCS/intermediate-mpi/content/communicators-groups.rst

 .. questions::

-   - How can we write safe parallel libraries?
+   - How can we write scalable and safe parallel libraries?

 .. objectives::

-   - Learn about tagging of messages and why it is an unsafe mechanism to distinguish library and host messages.
+   - Learn about tagging of messages.
    - Learn the difference between :term:`intracommunicator` and :term:`intercommunicator`.
    - Learn how to create new communicators.